 Protocol: Detection of post-immunoprecipitation proteins by Western blot using the Quick Western Kit – IRDye 680RD

 For more information, visit our website.
 Here’s the kit pack insert.
-To order this product (online ordering available for US only), go to our ecommerce site.
+To order this product (online ordering available in select countries), go to our ecommerce site.

 In a previous post, I talked about how In-Cell Western™ assays could be used when studying apoptosis.
 So, you may be asking yourself, for what other applications can quantitative cell signaling analysis be used?
 GREAT QUESTION!!